Entrepreneurship: What To Do When You’re Scared Sh*tless

 Somebody (Tim Ferris?
 Gandhi?
 Princess Di?) once said that if you’re not offending anybody, you’re doing it wrong.
 You’ll be happy to know, I’m clearly doing it right.

-When I clicked “Publish” on my most recent post, I can honestly say I didn’t know people would be so bothered.
-I had no less than five snarky emails in my inbox before the damn post hit my Bloglines.
-(Yes, I subscribe to my own feed.)
+When I clicked “Publish” on one particular post, I can honestly say I didn’t know people would be so bothered.
+I had no less than five snarky emails in my inbox before the damn post hit people's feed readers.
+(Remember those?
+I'm dating myself.)
 Seriously, people were mad.
 Really mad.
 People were mad at my word use, people were mad that I called them cocky, people did not dig it.
-(For those of you who did like it and commented, thank you.
+(For those of you who did like it and emailed, thank you.
 That was very nice of you.)

 Anyway, somebody else (Chuck Norris?
 Paris Hilton?
 The Will It Blend guy?) said the following, and I think you’ll agree that it deserves some funky red type.